3D modeling & 3D ANIMATION of a heart transport device

 Task: JANA Life Sciences was tasked to develop the entire validation plan (IQ, OQ, PQ) and qualification data sheets for the core system as well as that related to connected databases, instrumentation, peripherals and reporting.
 In addition, we were tasked with creating a User Manual.

-Action: Within 8 weeks we completed the highly complex validation effort and developed a comprehensive User Manual (~150 pgs.) for five different functions (Lab Tech, Lab Mgr, QA, Customer Operations, SuperUser).
+Action: Within 8 weeks we completed the highly complex validation effort and developed a comprehensive User Manual (~150 pages) for five different functions (Lab Tech, Lab Mgr, QA, Customer Operations, SuperUser).

 Result: The Vice President of the company lauded the effort, which enabled the system to Go Live as projected.